-- A. This Agreement shall be in full force and effect from the date of ratification or January 1, 2017, whichever is later, except as otherwise specifically identified within this Agreement through December 31, 2018.
+- A. Except as otherwise specifically identified within this Agreement, this Agreement shall be in full force and effect from the date of execution through December 31, 2020.
 All contract amendments referenced herein shall be effective on the date of signing, except as may otherwise be specified in the Agreement. - B. Negotiations on proposed amendments to this Agreement may be held at any time by mutual Agreement of the Union and the Employer.
-Any such negotiations shall be restricted to the subjects agreed upon in advance in writing and shall not, therefore, open all subjects to negotiations.

-- C. On or before July 1, 2017, the Union and Employer shall meet to discuss and negotiate reopeners on 2018 health and welfare benefits. - D. On or before June 1, 2018, the Union or the Employer shall submit notice of intent to negotiate modifications to this Agreement.
-Both the Union and the Employer pledge to bargain and negotiate in good faith. - E. In the event negotiations for a new Agreement have not been completed by December 31, 2018, the provisions contained in this Agreement will remain in effect to the extent provided by law.
+Any such negotiations shall be restricted to the subjects agreed upon in advance in writing and shall not, therefore, open all subjects to negotiations. - C. In anticipation of the implementation of a new Human Resources Information System (HRIS) during the life of this Agreement, the parties agree to reopen this Agreement as necessary in order to address any issues or changes in practice necessitated by the transition to a new HRIS. - D. On or before June 1, 2020, the Union or the Employer shall submit notice of intent to negotiate modifications to this Agreement.
+Both the Union and the Employer pledge to bargain and negotiate in good faith. - E. In the event negotiations for a new Agreement have not been completed by December 31, 2020, the provisions contained in this Agreement will remain in effect to the extent provided by law.